gaioguys/GAIO.jl/paper/paper.md

 # Summary

 We provide an implementation of set-oriented numerical methods [@DeJu:02; @DeFrJu:01] in a Julia package.
-The package enables the rigorous computation of invariant sets (e.g. chain recurrent sets, attractors and invariant manifolds) in dynamical systems and provides discretizations of the transfer and the Koopman operator, enabling the computation of, e.g., invariant measures, almost invariant, cyclic and coherent sets.
+The package enables the rigorous computation of invariant sets (e.g., chain recurrent sets, attractors, invariant manifolds) in dynamical systems and provides discretizations of the transfer and the Koopman operator, enabling the computation of, e.g., invariant measures, almost invariant, cyclic and coherent sets.
 We showcase the features of GAIO.jl by some classical computations of (almost) invariant sets and invariant measures in dynamical systems.

 # Statement of Need